DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 ![Home Page Lighthouse Test](docs/testing/index-page-lighthouse-test.png)

 * The main issue I am getting from the lighthouse test is performance issues, which is in part due to the embedded youtube video (iframe) that has to load in, as well the numerous images and animations on the page.
-When I originally tested the page on the lighthouse test, I was getting scores in the 30s.
+When I initially tested the page using lighthouse, I was getting performance scores in the 30s.
 To fix this issue, I used code from a repository called Lite-YouTube-Embed, written by paulirish ([see Credits section](#Credits)), which allows the page to 'lazy-load' the embedded youtube video, and only loads in the iframe when the 'facade' is clicked.
 * Other issues I was getting were due to image file sizes.
 In the end, I ended up converting all jpg images into webp format, then further compressing them so that the file sizes were not too big.

 #### About Page